-1:7 I hold in my heart - Proclaiming the Gospel can bring harsh treatment as was the case with Paul.
+1:7 SINCE I HAVE YOU MY HEART - Proclaiming the Gospel can bring harsh treatment as was the case with Paul.
 But the Gospel cannot be limited by human restrictions.
 It sets us free even if we are locked up.
 Being imprisoned doesn't lessen Paul zeal to share God's grace.
 It just takes a different path.